Three edgy behaviors of CEOs that you can master

 That’s the term coined by sociologist Stephen Lyng – also the title of Lyng’s book – to describe the high-risk experiences that he studied – from extreme sports to the wild world of outlaw motorcycle gangs – that take people to the edge of survival.

 Central to Lyng’s definition of edgework is the human ability to redefine the natural response to danger as a set of complex emotions.
-Lyng describes how these emotions can mastered in order to achieve beneficial physiological and cognitive responses and, ultimately, an excellent physical performance.
+Lyng describes how these emotions can mastered in order to achieve beneficial physiological and cognitive responses and, ultimately, an excellent performance.

 What’s the essence of confronting danger?
-It’s the physiological exhilaration that keeps wingsuit gliders jumping of cliffs and ocean racers climbing yacht rigging in a gale.
+It’s the exhilaration that keeps wingsuit gliders jumping of cliffs and ocean racers climbing yacht rigging in a gale.

 And as we’ve found, it’s also the same thrill that keeps high performing executives constantly engaged in a high-stress, high-stakes business environment.